simon-hirsch/Advent-of-Code-2022/README.md

 # Advent of Code

-My (slightly delayed) solutions for 2022 Advent of Code (https://adventofcode.com/).
+My (slightly delayed and incomplete) solutions for 2022 Advent of Code (https://adventofcode.com/).